 What: This 3½-acre formal garden located inside the Washington Park Arboretum was the earliest postwar Japanese-style public garden on the West Coast.
 It has trails for peaceful strolling, and kids love crossing the small footbridges and spotting koi in the pond.
 Family Saturday programs provide family-friendly cultural experiences every month and offer free admission to the garden for youth 12 and under from 10 a.m. to 2 p.m.

-How: Admission free for children under 5, $8 for adults, $6 for City of Seattle residents with ID, youth 6-17, disabled, seniors and college students with ID.
+How: Admission free for children under 5, $8 for adults, $6 for City of Seattle residents with ID, $4 for youth 6-17, disabled, seniors and college students with ID.
 Hours vary by season.

 1075 Lake Washington Blvd.
 E.